LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.3/index.en.md

     return model_result, lm
 ```

-In addition to evaluating the MAE and MSE of the training data when building the calibrated model, we also consider the prediction performance of the calibrated model on non-training data.
-Therefore, for the model `lm`, according to the feature data `feature` that it needs to bring in, as well as the test data, we generate the predicted value, and compare it with the `EPA_PM25` field in the test data to calculate the MAE and MSE respectively. , as a reference for subsequent evaluation of the applicability of different calibration models.
+Beyond just looking at the MAE and MSE for the training data, we also assess how well our model performs on data it hasn't been trained on.
+So, for the `lm` model, we generate predictions based on the required feature data (`feature`) and test data, and then compare these predictions to the `EPA_PM25` values in the test data to calculate both MAE and MSE.
+This helps us gauge the effectiveness of different calibration models.

 ```python
 def TestModel( site, feature, modelname, Testing_DF, lm ):